Homes for Ukraine

 Single person discount

-If someone is working away from home or on holiday, it will not usually count as a change of residency and a discount cannot normally be applied if just one person remains in the household in such circumstances.
+If someone is working away from home or on holiday, it will not usually count as a change of residency.
+In these instances, a discount cannot normally be applied if just one person remains in the household.

 Disabled band reduction